 Looking for a nice and easy Paper Christmas Craft for Kids?!
 Look no further.
 Our guest writer Creating Creatives is BACK!
 Love this take on the “classic” paper lantern, which is so fun to make and how she turns it into this fabulous Paper Santa Lantern.. add a tea light or string them up as a paper Santa Lantern.. either way, they are just the cutest!
 And the best bit?
 They come complete with free template for extra easy making.
+These would be great for both preschoolers and older kids.
 Over to Creating Creatives!

 On to our Paper Christmas Decoration Santa

 Happy Christmas Tedsters!
 We’re back and we’ve brought a friend, Jolly Ol’ St. Nicolas!
 My kids and I had such a lovely time making these sweet Santa Paper Lanterns and we hope you will too!

 As always if you decide to give it a go we’d love to see how they turn out so feel free to tag me on Instagram @creatingcreatives.

 - Red Pom Pom for nose & White Pom Pom for hat

 (To get this download as a freebie, simply add $0 at check out)